Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 Output: false
 ````

-As we know, a palindrome LinkedList will have nodes values that read the same backward or forward.
-This means that if we divide the LinkedList into two halves, the node values of the first half in the forward direction should be similar to the node values of the second half in the backward direction.
-As we have been given a Singly LinkedList, we can’t move in the backward direction.
+As we know, a palindrome <b>LinkedList</b> will have nodes values that read the same backward or forward.
+This means that if we divide the <b>LinkedList</b> into two halves, the node values of the first half in the forward direction should be similar to the node values of the second half in the backward direction.
+As we have been given a Singly <b>LinkedList</b>, we can’t move in the backward direction.
 To handle this, we will perform the following steps:

-1. We can use the <b>Fast & Slow pointers</b> method similar to <b>Middle of the LinkedList</b> to find the middle node of the LinkedList.
+1. We can use the <b>Fast & Slow pointers</b> method similar to <b>Middle of the LinkedList</b> to find the middle node of the <b>LinkedList</b>.
-2. Once we have the middle of the LinkedList, we will reverse the second half.
+2. Once we have the middle of the <b>LinkedList</b>, we will reverse the second half.
-3. Then, we will compare the first half with the reversed second half to see if the LinkedList represents a palindrome.
+3. Then, we will compare the first half with the reversed second half to see if the <b>LinkedList</b> represents a palindrome.
-4. Finally, we will reverse the second half of the LinkedList again to revert and bring the LinkedList back to its original form.
+4. Finally, we will reverse the second half of the <b>LinkedList</b> again to revert and bring the <b>LinkedList</b> back to its original form.

 ````js
 class Node {